jackghg/smlock/README.md

 # smlock
-Smlock is a minimal screen locker optimized for mobile.
+Smlock is a minimal screen locker, for Xorg, optimized for mobile.
 Fork of Benruijl sflock - github.com/benruijl/sflock
 It shows a clock, that will update at key press.
 ## Install
 REQUIRES xlib.
 On Arch: